-- Ready ....
-When the lamp has been fully cooled down, the READY indicator starts blinking.
-In this condition, the projection lamp is turned on if the input signal is reconnected or any button on the side control or remote control is pressed. - Shutdown...
-When the lamp has been fully cooled down, the power is turned off.
+Ready . . . .
+When the lamp has been fully cooled down, the

+READY indicator starts blinking.
+In this condition, the projection lamp is turned on if the input signal is reconnected or any button on the side control or remote control is pressed.

-Off .....
+Shutdown..
+When the lamp has been fully cooled down, the

+power is turned off.

+Off . . . . .
 Power Management function is off.

-•Factory default is "Ready: 5 min."

-•When the shutter is closed while the Power management function is working, the Power management function is released.
+- •Factory default is "Ready: 5 min." - •When the shutter is closed while the Power management function is working, the Power management function is released.

-Remote control, the Remote control code menu appears.
+When pressing the SELECT button at Remote control, the Remote control code menu appears.